 Imagine you are a complainant in a sport maltreatment arbitration proceeding.
 Would you want the arbitration hearing to be open to Q2: Are there any limitations on a party's ability to consent to an open or non-confidential arbitration proceeding?
 How do they relate to the sport maltreatment context?
 Following the EHCR's decision in the Pechstein case, CAS amended its procedural rules to specify that, in the case of doping and disciplinary hearings, one party may request a public hearing, and that the request should be granted, unless the limitations specified above apply (see Table 9.
 2 above).
 Although the EHCR's decision is not binding in Canada, it also led to similar changes to the SDRCC's procedural rules for doping hearings in 2021 (also see Table 9.
 2 above).
 One key difference between the CAS and SDRCC rules relates to the process for denying a request to a public hearing.
-In the case of CAS doping and disciplinary hearings, the request for a public hearing can be denied if the arbitration panel concludes, on its own initiative, that a specified limitation applies.53 In contrast, for SDRCC doping hearings, the other party to the proceeding must object to the public hearing in order for the arbitration panel to deny the request on one of the specified limitations.54 This difference raises an interesting question about the role of the arbitration panel in reviewing requests for a public hearing.
+In the case of CAS doping and disciplinary hearings, the request for a public hearing can be denied if the arbitration panel concludes, on its own initiative, that a specified limitation applies.
+In contrast, for SDRCC doping hearings, the other party to the proceeding must object to the public hearing in order for the arbitration panel to deny the request on one of the specified limitations.
+This difference raises an interesting question about the role of the arbitration panel in reviewing requests for a public hearing.
 Should the panel have the ability to decide, at is own initiative, that a public hearing not be granted, or should the panel's authority only arise where the other party has objected to the request for a public hearing?
-The former option requires the arbitrator to take on a proactive role, whereas the latter option requires the arbitrator to assume a more reactive role.
+The former option requires the arbitrator to take on a proactive role, whereas the latter option requires the arbitrator to assume a more reactive role. - the public?
+Would your position be the same or different if you were a respondent accused of maltreatment? - 2.
+Reflect on your involvement in organized sport.
+Do you view the rules that govern your participation in the sport as a contract between you and the sport organization or do you view the rules as more like laws created by government?
 Which option is more appropriate?